WELCOME

 Words and music by Mick Jagger and Keith Richards

-Arranged by Adam Anders and and Tim Davis, adapted by Ed Lojeski
+Arranged by Adam Anders and Tim Davis, adapted by Ed Lojeski

 Congressional Chorus